Maserati Ghibli review - Interior, design and technology

 The Ghibli’s swoopy styling impresses, but interior ambience is let-down by the details

-There’s plenty of luxury and leather but sadly, interior quality doesn’t feel quite on a par with its rivals.
+There’s plenty of luxury and leather, but interior quality doesn’t feel quite on a par with its rivals.
 The leather-topped dashboard adds a touch of class, but the switchgear is a let-down.
 The hard plastic buttons aren’t very nice to use, while the window switches on the driver’s door look like poor copies of Mercedes items.
 The centre console gets a textured natural wood finish, but if that’s not to your taste, gloss and carbon fibre finishes are available.

 Sat-nav, stereo and infotainment

 The Ghibli benefits from technology updates introduced in 2020.
 The driver instruments now incorporate some new digital tech, with a driver information display between the speed and rev dials.

 The central touchscreen has grown to 10.1-inches and features a new user interface with updated graphics.
 The Ghibli is also compatible with Maserati Connect.
 This allows owners to control certain vehicle functions remotely via a smartphone app.

 Although Apple CarPlay is standard, Maserati offers either the Harman Kardon or Bowers & Wilkins audio systems at extra cost.

 - 1Maserati Ghibli reviewThe Maserati Ghibli combines style and quality with sharp handling to rival the BMW 5 Series and Mercedes E-Class